hazelcast/hazelcast-reference-manual/src/DurableExecutorService.md

 * `name`: Name of the executor task.
 * `pool-size`: Number of executor threads per member for the executor.
 * `durability`: Durability of the executor.
-* `capacity`: Capacity of the executor task.
+* `capacity`: Executor's task queue capacity; the number of tasks this queue can hold.
 0 means Integer.MAX_VALUE.